 Fun Tidbit: If you purchase a ticket at one Kaleideum location, you get in FREE to the other as long as you visit on the same day!
 If this changes, please let us know because we really enjoyed this perk when visiting.

 Both of these museums are among our favorite things to do in Winston-Salem!

 Kidzu Children’s Museum, Chapel Hill

 Kidzu Children’s Museum in Chapel Hill mixes long-standing (Farm to Fork) with rotating exhibits for kids who come through.
 There’s a big emphasis here on STEAM and “maker education,” where kids craft with real materials.

 Kidzu is looking to expand its space and we’re really looking forward to seeing them grow.

 A visit to Kidzu is included in our guide covering a weekend in Chapel Hill and Orange County, too!

 Marbles Kids Museum, Raleigh

 Play, learn and discover at Marbles Kids Museum in Downtown Raleigh.
 With large interactive play exhibits, an IMAX Theater, cafe, and more children experiment through play and are encouraged to “use their Marbles.”

-Marbles is the first of a few museums in Raleigh that appeared in our guide to a weekend there!
+Marbles is the first of a few museums in Raleigh that appeared in our guide covering things to do in Raleigh.